 Register to Volunteer

-Register to be a Lee County Parks & Recreation Volunteer, and you can join us on workdays at preserves throughout Lee County.
+Register as a Lee County Parks & Recreation volunteer to join Conservation 20/20 staff on workdays at preserves throughout Lee County.

 Upcoming Volunteer Workdays

-Below is a list of upcoming workdays that volunteers can sign up for.
-Just call or email the contact person to sign up.
+Below is a list of upcoming workdays.
+Simply call or e-mail the contact person to sign up.

 All Conservation 20/20 preserves are visited quarterly by staff.
-Volunteers can help by accompanying staff and recording wildlife sightings and assisting with small projects while on site.
+Volunteers can help to accompany staff on these inspections by recording wildlife sightings and assisting with small projects while onsite.

 Boundary and Trail Maintenance

 For those who like quiet walks in the woods, volunteers are needed to walk the various trails and fence lines, checking for any problems and either fixing them or reporting them to staff.

 Unfortunately, trash is a constant problem on our preserves.
 Volunteers can either go out as individuals or groups and pick up trash while enjoying a beautiful day in the woods.
 To the left is a picture of the Native Plant Society on trash pick-up day.

 Lee County Bird Patrol visits several sites each month to record birds that use the preserves.
 The data they collect helps staff make decisions on restoration and public access.
 There are also opportunities to record other types of wildlife, such as frog call monitoring.